'Star Wars' actress Carrie Fisher suffers heart attack on a plane

 She was in critical condition, sources told NBC News.
 Fisher's brother, Todd Fisher, told E!
 News that Fisher is in intensive care, but couldn't say more and needed to speak with doctors.

-The Los Angeles Fire Department was contacted just before United flight 935 landed, about 12:11 local time and performed "advanced life support," the department said.
+The Los Angeles Fire Department was contacted just before United Flight 935 landed at about 12:11 local time and performed "advanced life support," the department said.
 Paramedics arrived at the gate and took her to Ronald Reagan UCLA Medical Center, officials said.

 United Airlines said in a statement that a passenger became unresponsive on Flight 935 from London to Los Angeles but did not name the passenger.
 "Our thoughts are with our customer at this time," the airline said.